Kamila Żuk

 Kamila Żuk (born 18 November 1997) is a Polish biathlete.
-She competed at the 2018 Winter Olympics. and 2022 Winter Olympics, in Women's individual Biathlon.
+She is a two-time gold and silver medallist at the Junior World Championships.
+She won a gold medal at the 2021 European Championships and has represented Poland at the Winter Olympic Games on three occasions (2018, 2022, 2026).

 Career

 Żuk debuted at 2018 Olympic Games in PyeongChang in 2x6km Women + 2x7.5 km Men mixed relay and finished on 16th place.

-On March 1, 2018, as the first Polish biathlete, she won the title of Junior World Champion in the 12,5 km individual competition with a winning time more than 3 minutes ahead of the 2nd place Biathlete.
+On 1 March 2018, as the first Polish biathlete, she won the title of Junior World Champion in the 12,5 km individual competition with a winning time more than 3 minutes ahead of the 2nd place Biathlete.
 Two days later, she claimed another gold medal, this time in 7.5 km sprint ahead of Czech Markéta Davidová and French Myrtille Bègue.
-On March 4, 2018, Żuk added silver medal to her achievements from 2018 Junior World Championships in 10 km pursuit, losing only to Czech Davidová at a loss 28.1 sec.
+On 4 March 2018, Żuk added silver medal to her achievements from 2018 Junior World Championships in 10 km pursuit, losing only to Czech Davidová at a loss 28.1 sec.